MetlHedd/mblog/README.md

 And then you can start adding new stuffs or editing what alredy exists!

 ### Production mode
-Running on production mode let's you generate the required to run the client and server only using Rocket.rs.
+Running on production mode let's you generate the client files and run the client and server only using Rocket.rs.
 ```sh
 cd client
 npm run generate